Gopalakrishna Adiga

 Mogeri Gopalakrishna Adiga (18.2.1918–14.11.1992) was a modern Kannada poet.
 He is known by some commentators as the "pioneer of New style" poetry.

 Biography

-He was born in an orthodox brahmin family in coastal village of Mogeri, Udupi district, in Karnataka State.
-After primary education in Mogeri and Baindooru, he went to high school in Kundapur, As editor of Saakshi magazine he helped bring Kannada literature to the masses.
+He was born in the coastal village of Mogeri, Udupi district, in Karnataka State.
+After primary education in Mogeri and Baindooru, he went to high school in Kundapur.
+As editor of Saakshi magazine he helped bring Kannada literature to the masses.

 Adiga's grandson is Manu Raju, Senior Political reporter for CNN.
+Another grandson, Sharat Raju, is a film director in the US.

 Work

 In the 1950s and 1960s Adiga was a teacher in Mysore.
 From 1964 until 1968 he was the principal of Lal Bahadur College in Sagara, and from 1968 until 1971 he was Principal of Poorna Prajna College in Udupi.